 Growing statistical evidence shows that older adults aren’t the only people who should be concerned about stroke.
 Stroke occurrence has risen significantly in younger adults in the 20 to 55 age group, making many more people vulnerable.
 In fact, a little more than one-third of the people hospitalized for stroke last year were younger than age 65.

-This increase is generally attributed to a concurrent rise in risk factors like diabetes, obesity and high cholesterol.
-Other researchers cite changing lifestyles - including hectic schedules and increased stress - as being associated with the increased levels of stroke in younger people.
+This increase is generally attributed to a concurrent rise in risk factors like diabetes, obesity, high cholesterol, and lifestyle factors.
 The CDC considers the trend of particular concern in the area of public health because strokes in younger people translate to longer-term lifetime disability.

 Studies show that up to 80 percent of strokes can be prevented through lifestyle changes and your healthcare provider’s guidance with regard to reducing personal risk.